Stabilization of a two-dimensional quantum electron solid in perpendicular magnetic fields

 We find that the double-threshold voltage-current characteristics in the insulating regime in the ultra-clean two-valley two-dimensional electron system in SiGe/Si/SiGe quantum wells are promoted by perpendicular magnetic fields, persisting to an order of magnitude lower voltages and considerably higher electron densities compared to the zero-field case.
 This observation indicates the perpendicular-magnetic-field stabilization of the quantum electron solid.

 The ground state of a two-dimensional (2D) electron or hole system in the strongly interacting limit at low carrier densities has been predicted to be a Wigner crystal \cite{chaplik1972possible}.
 According to numerical calculations, the crystallization is expected when the interaction parameter given by the ratio of the Coulomb and Fermi energies, $r_{\text{s}}=g_{\text{v}}/(\pi n_{\text{s}})^{1/2}a_{\text{B}}$, exceeds about 35 \cite{tanatar1989ground} (here $g_{\text{v}}=2$ is the valley degeneracy, $n_{\text{s}}$ is the areal density of electrons, and $a_{\text{B}}$ is the effective Bohr radius in semiconductor).
 It has been theoretically predicted (see, \textit{e.g.}, Refs.~\cite{lozovik1975crystallization,ulinich1978phase,fukuyama1975two,eguiluz1983two}) that the application of a magnetic field perpendicular to the 2D plane should aid in the formation of the crystalline state.
 This happens because a perpendicular magnetic field decreases the amplitude of the zero-point vibrations of the carriers at the lattice sites, thereby ensuring the lattice stability.
 In particular, the Wigner crystal was predicted to form in a single-valley 2D electron system at Landau filling factors below approximately 0.15 \cite{lam1984liquid,levesque1984crystallization}.
 The presence of a residual disorder is expected to lead to an increase in the electron density of the crystallization, at least in zero magnetic field (see, \textit{e.g}., Ref.~\cite{chui1995impurity}).
 There have been claims of the observation of a magnetically-induced Wigner crystal on semiconductor surfaces, which were based on the observation of reentrant insulating phases and single-threshold current-voltage ($I$-$V$) characteristics in the insulating phases around the integer and fractional quantum Hall states (see, \textit{e.g.}, Refs.~\cite{andrei1988observation,williams1991conduction,diorio1992reentrant,qiu2012connecting,knighton2014reentrant,qiu2018new,knighton2018evidence,hossain2022anisotropic,falson2022competing,madathil2023moving}), attributed to the depinning of the Wigner crystal.
 However, alternative mundane interpretations of the data were discussed, such as Efros-Shklovskii variable range hopping in strong electric fields \cite{marianer1992effective} or percolation \cite{jiang1991magnetotransport,dolgopolov1992metal,shashkin1994insulating}.
+It is worth noting that the formation of a 2D Wigner crystal was assumed in interpreting measurements of the changes in the chemical potential with density variation in the integer quantum Hall regime \cite{zhang2014signatures} and measurements of the nuclear magnetic resonance in the integer and fractional quantum Hall regimes \cite{tiemann2014nmr}.
+On the other hand, the observation of a magnetically-induced triangular lattice Wigner crystal was reported in Ref.~\cite{tsui2024direct} using scanning tunneling microscopy in bilayer graphene near the fractional quantum Hall states where the electron system at higher fillings should be in the metallic regime.